iam-neerajkumar/Sales-Insights-Data-Analysis-Dashboard/README.md

 ### 🎯 Short Description / Purpose

 This project demonstrates my ability to extract, analyze, and visualize complex sales data using SQL and Power BI.
-It delivers actionable insights on customer behavior, revenue trends, and market segmentation with a focus on the Chennai region.
+It delivers actionable insights on customer behavior, revenue trends, and market segmentation with a focus on the specific region.
 The project showcases practical skills in writing efficient SQL queries, data transformation, and dashboard creation to support data-driven business decisions.

 ### 🧰 Tech Stack